jeromevde/MealPlanner/meals/monday_morning_1.md

 # Banana Pancakes

-In a bowl, mash {120g{Bananas, ripe and slightly ripe, raw}}, then mix with {50g {Flour, wheat, all-purpose, enriched, unbleached}} and {50g {Eggs, Grade A, Large, egg whole}} (about 1 egg) until combined, then heat a pan with {10g {Butter, stick, unsalted}} or {10g {Oil, olive, extra virgin}} and cook the batter in small portions over medium heat, flipping when golden on each side, about 2-3 minutes per side, and serve warm.
+In a bowl, mash {120g {Bananas, ripe and slightly ripe, raw}}, then mix with {50g {Flour, wheat, all-purpose, enriched, unbleached}} and {50g {Eggs, Grade A, Large, egg whole}} (about 1 egg) until combined, then heat a pan with {10g {Butter, stick, unsalted}} or {10g {Oil, olive, extra virgin}} and cook the batter in small portions over medium heat, flipping when golden on each side, about 2-3 minutes per side, and serve warm.

 ![Banana Pancakes](../../MealPlanner/meals/images/bananapancakes.jpg)